THOMASELOVE/theater/README.md

 I'll be playing Chief Inspector Pinckney and various other small roles in this, the 2014 Tony Winning Best Musical.
 The performances are at 8 PM Fridays and Saturdays (and a couple of Sunday 2 PM matinees) from October 28 through November 20.

 - Tickets are available through https://www.auroracommunitytheatre.com/.
+Aurora Community Theatre requires proof of vaccination or a negative Covid-19 test from within 72 hours of the performance date and time for entry.
+An image on your phone is acceptable.
+This precaution will be required of everyone entering the theatre.
+In addition masks also will be required inside the building, lobby, and all public spaces.

 > When the low-born Monty Navarro discovers that he's eighth in line for an Earldom, he decides to better his odds of inheritance with a great deal of charm… and a dash of murder.
 But what about love?
 Perhaps there’s more to Monty’s maneuvers than just money on his path to becoming the ninth Earl of Highhurst.